-Studies of many diseases, particularly those affecting the elderly, have shown that these diseases result from abnormalities in protein structure and folding.
-These complications range from deep structural changes observed in neurodegenerative diseases such as bovine spongiform encephalopathy and Alzheimer’s disease, to the more subtle effects when the mutant proteins are not addressed to the right place in the cell.
-The latter are called “diseases of protein transport.”
+Studies of many diseases, particularly those affecting the elderly, show that they result from abnormalities in protein structure and folding.
+These complications range from deep structural changes observed in neurodegenerative diseases such as bovine spongiform encephalopathy and Alzheimer’s disease, to more subtle effects when mutant proteins are not addressed to the right place in the cell.
+The latter are called “diseases of protein transport”.
 Diseases caused by defects in protein conformation impose an enormous burden on society.

 In Quebec, it is estimated that among people of 65 years and over, 70,000 will suffer from Alzheimer’s disease and 25,000 from Parkinson’s disease.
 The CSB is in a privileged position to characterize and devise new therapeutic strategies for conformational diseases.

 - Gerhard Multhaup’s work on understanding the biology of the precursor protein to amyloid formation in Alzheimer’s disease.

 - Kalle Gehring and Jason Young’s work on neurodegenerative diseases associated with mitochondrial defects.

 - Jason Young and Alvin Shrier’s research on folding defects in the protein “human ether-a-go-go related gene” (hERG), which is one of the causes of a rare disease known as Long QT syndrome, which can lead to arrhythmia or cardiac arrest.